 So whether you make these Savory & Spicy Rosemary Roasted Mixed Nuts for your New Year’s party, or just to have on hand for snacking, I can promise you will devour and love these.
 Cheers and happy roasting!

-How to make Savory & Spicy Rosemary Roasted Mixed Nuts recipe and video👇
+How to make Savory & Spicy Rosemary Roasted Mixed Nuts at home and step by step video👇

 - 2 ½ Cups Mixed Raw Nuts (pecans, walnuts, peanuts, cashews, macadamia, almonds)